-Of all the near-death stories I’ve read or heard of thus far, Betty Eadie’s story, ‘Embraced by the Light’, gives the most insightful and profound glimpse into our true nature and where we come from.
-Her story is full of fantastic concepts including the existence of many worlds beyond earth, and the presence of giant ‘Warring Angels” dressed in armor, ready to protect us with a prayer’s notice, and the visibility of our prayers on earth as beacons of light.
+Of all the near-death stories I’ve read Betty Eadie’s, ‘Embraced by the Light’, offers the most insightful and profound glimpse into this other dimension we call heaven.
+Her story is full of fantastic concepts including the existence of many worlds beyond earth, the presence of giant ‘Warring Angels” dressed in armor ready to protect us with a prayer’s notice, and that our prayers on earth are visible from heaven as beacons of light.

-At the age of thirty-one, Betty died in a hospital due to complications from a partial hysterectomy.
-At death, she “felt a surge of energy”, “a pop or release” then her spirit pulls up and out “as if by a giant magnet.”
-She felt free and…alive.
+At the age of thirty-one, Betty succumbed to complications from a partial hysterectomy.
+At death, she “felt a surge of energy”, “a pop or release” then her spirit energy is pulls up and out “as if by a giant magnet.”
+She felt free and…alive despite being technically dead by earthly accounts.
 What’s more she was alive with superhuman powers.
 She could see “from all directions at once—from in front, behind, and from the sides.”
 She was weightless and could therefore, move with superhero agility and speed, even through walls.
 Quickly the realization dawns, “This is who I really am.”

-When she is ready to leave earth with her guardian angels, Betty travels through the darkness of space in a tunnel toward ‘the light’ in the far distance.
-Nearing the light, it is evident this is no ordinary light.
-It is indescribably brilliant and intense because no human eyes can see the likeness of it.
-Upon arriving at the end of the tunnel she describes seeing the figure of a man within the light and she writes, “There was no questioning who he was.”
+When she is ready, Betty leaves earth escorted by guardian angels and travels through the darkness of space in a tunnel toward ‘the light’ in the far distance.
+As she gets closer, she observes this is no ordinary light.
+It is indescribably brilliant and intense, much brighter than the sun, and her eyes should hurt but they don’t.
+Upon arriving in the light she describes seeing the figure of a man within the light and she writes, “There was no questioning who he was.”

-During her short visit back ‘home’, Betty is fortunate to have a lot of questions and to have many of those questions answered.
-She learns or rather remembers that earth is not our natural home and that we actually assisted God in the creation of earth, its life forms, and governing conditions.
+During her short visit back ‘home’, Betty is fortunate to have a lot of questions answered.
+She learns or rather remembers that earth is not our natural home and that we assisted in the creation of earth, its life forms, and governing conditions.
 She writes, “Everything was created of spirit matter before it was created physically—solar systems, suns, moons, stars, planets…” She adds that the spirit model is much more “sharp” and “brilliant” than its physical manifestation.

 Living as humans, our spirits must “battle constantly to overcome the flesh.”
-This opposition, including our service to others, strengthens the spirit.
+We struggle with overeating, love of money or material things, with addictions to drugs and sex.
+Our ability to maintain balance and self-control along with choosing service to others over medicating ourselves strengthens the spirit.
 And this is our purpose.

 Betty’s understanding is we reincarnate or visit earth many times as different people.
 We do so of our own free will and this choice alone, to travel to earth and live as a human, reflects a valiant spirit in each of us.
-We choose our missions and stations in life based on the objectives of our missions.
-God gives particular talents according to our needs for accomplishing stated missions.
+We choose our missions and stations in life and we are given particular talents based on the objectives of our missions.

 Other laws are similar, requiring the spirit to consciously believe in and have faith in the process first.
 The more of our talents we use in service to others, the more access we have to our talents.
 The more of our faith we exercise, the more faith we have.
-Should we need help from the angels, we must sincerely pray and ask for it, before it is given.
+Should we need help from the angels, all we need to do is sincerely pray and ask for it, and it is given.

 Above all else, Betty Eadie learns we are here on earth to love ourselves, to love each other, and to love our Creator.